coenwerem/map-based-indoor-nav/README.md

 *  `nav_msgs`

-**To run this package on your machine, you will need the following ROS packages.
-Ideally, you should have a ROS Melodic installation on a machine running Ubuntu 18.04:**
+**To run this package, you will need the following ROS packages.
+Ideally, you should have ROS Melodic installed on an Ubuntu 18.04 machine:**

 * `slam-gmapping`: ROS package for Simultaneous Localization & Mapping (SLAM).